 In 1996 a complete refurbishment of the Old Deanery started, this was a long and arduous labour of love – restoring the house to its former glory – preserving and conserving the original features.

-The basement which is the piece-de-resistance with its wine cellar and beautiful stone arches and fireplaces has been part converted into a wine cellar for private drink receptions and wine tasting evenings.
+The basement which is the piece-de-resistance with its wine cellar and beautiful stone arches and fireplaces has been part converted into a wine cellar for private drink receptions.